Krupp K5: History

-The K5 was the result of a crash program launched in the 1930s to develop a force of railway guns to support the Wehrmacht by 1939.
 K5 development began in 1934 with first testing following in 1936 at Darlowo (German: Schießplatz Rügenwalde-Bad) in the former Farther Pomerania at the South coast of the Baltic Sea.
 Initial tests were done with a 150 mm barrel under the designation K5M.

 Production led to eight guns being in service for the Invasion of France, although problems were encountered with barrel splitting and rectified with changes to the rifling.
 The guns were then reliable until the end of the war, under the designation K5 Tiefzug 7 mm.
 Three were installed on the English Channel coast and were intended to target British shipping in the Channel, but proved unsuccessful.

 Two K5 guns, named Robert and Leopold by German crews, were shipped to Italy to help counter the Allied landing at the town of Anzio in February 1944.
 The Allied soldiers stuck on the beach nicknamed the two German guns "Anzio Annie" and "Anzio Express" due to the express train-like sound the shells generated.
 On 18 May 1944 the guns fired off their remaining ammunition and then escaped along the coastal railroad into the rail yard in Civitavecchia, in preparation for evacuation.
 This proved impossible and the guns were destroyed by their crews.

-Towards the end of the war, development was done to allow the K5 to fire rocket-assisted projectiles to increase range.
-Successful implementation was done for firing these from the K5Vz.
+Towards the end of the war, longer-range rocket-assisted projectiles were successfully fired from the K5Vz.

 A final experiment was to bore out two of the weapons to 310 mm smoothbore to allow firing of the Peenemünder Pfeilgeschosse arrow shells.
-The two modified weapons were designated K5 Glatt.
+These were designated K5 Glatt.
+It is not clear if they were ever used in combat.

-Several other proposals were made to modify or create new models of the K5 which never saw production.
-In particular, there were plans for a model which could leave the railway by use of specially modified Tiger II tank chassis which would support the mounting box in much the same manner as the railway weapon's two bogies.
-This project was ended by the defeat of Germany.
+Other proposals to modify or create new models of the K5 never saw production, including one that could leave the railway with modified Tiger II tank chassis replacing the two railroad bogies.
+This project ended with the defeat of Nazi Germany.

 Projectiles

-Two types of high explosive projectile were used with the K5.
+Two types of high-explosive projectile were used with the K5.
 The 28cm G35 weighed 255 kg and contained a charge of 30.5 kg of TNT.
 The 28cm Gr.39 m.
 Hbgr.
 Z. was slightly heavier, weighing 265 kg and containing around 44.5 kg of TNT.
 These projectiles were pre-rifled with angled splines along their midsection which were aligned with the guns rifling before firing.